UFHCC-BCBSR/res-bioinfo-showcase/narrative.md

 ### **Unit Webpage Demo** @kshirlekar

 Our official presence within the UF Health Cancer Center showcases who we are and how we fit into the broader research ecosystem.
-This webpage serves as your first point of contact - it establishes our credentials, introduces our team members, and provides the professional overview that investigators and administrators need when considering collaboration.
+This webpage serves as your first point of contact - it introduces our team members, and provides the overview that investigators need when considering collaboration.
 You'll find our mission statement, contact information, and links to request our services directly through the UF Health system.

 ### **Bioinformatics Hub** @hkates

-Our living documentation platform that transforms institutional knowledge into accessible guidance.
+Our dynamic documentation platform that transforms institutional knowledge into accessible guidance.
 The Hub addresses the critical gap between having access to bioinformatics tools and knowing how to use them effectively.
 We continuously update this resource based on new challenges we encounter in collaborations and emerging best practices in the field.

 The Hub's strength lies in its responsiveness - we regularly add new sections based on researcher requests and evolving methodological standards.
 Each section builds from fundamental concepts to advanced applications, whether you're planning your first RNA-seq experiment or troubleshooting complex multi-omics integration.
 This dynamic documentation ensures that good bioinformatics practices evolve with the field and remain relevant to current research needs.

 ### **Applications Landing Page Demo** @hkates

 Our applications portal represents the evolution from one-off analyses to sustainable, reproducible tools.
 These aren't just convenience applications - they're solutions to specific bottlenecks we've identified in omics research workflows.
-Each tool addresses a real problem: DECODeR handles the complexity of differential expression visualization, HeatPath bridges the gap between statistical results and biological interpretation, and our reporting tools ensure that analyses remain interpretable months or years later.
+Each tool addresses a real problem: DECODeR handles the complexity of differential expression visualization, HeatPath invites curiosity about biological patterns in data separate from statistical analysis, and our reporting tools ensure that analyses remain interpretable and reproducible months or years later.

 What makes these applications particularly valuable is their integration with our consultation model.
 They're built from patterns we see repeatedly in our collaborative work, codifying best practices into user-friendly interfaces that maintain analytical rigor while being accessible to researchers with varying computational backgrounds.